PTSD vs. Autism - What Sets Them Apart?

 Management Strategies

-For more information on how autism compares with other conditions, check out these articles: autism vs. adhd, autism vs. aspergers, autism in boys vs. girls, and sensory seeking vs. sensory avoiding in children.
+For more on how autism compares with other conditions, see autism vs. adhd, autism vs. aspergers, autism in boys vs. girls, and sensory seeking vs. sensory avoiding in children.

 Emotional and Behavioral Regulation